-- (a) making available, by any means, directly or indirectly, any property or financial (or related) services to or for the benefit of a person knowing that, or being reckless as to whether, such person is a terrorist or terrorist associate, except under the authority of a licence granted by S for S; and - (b) collecting property or soliciting financial (or related) services, by any means, directly or indirectly, for the benefit of a person knowing that, or being reckless as to whether, such person is a terrorist or terrorist associate. - 8.9 It is an offence under section 8 of the UNATMO for any person to make any property or financial (or related) services available, by any means, directly or indirectly, to or for the benefit of a terrorist or terrorist associate except under the authority of a licence granted by S for S. It is also an offence for any person to collect property or solicit financial (or related) services, by any means, directly or indirectly, for the benefit of a terrorist or terrorist associate.
-Contraventions are subject to a maximum sentence of 14 years' imprisonment and a fine. - 8.10 It is an offence under section 4 of the Weapons of Mass Destruction (Control of Provision of Services) Ordinance, Cap.
-526, for a person to provide any services where he/she believes or suspects, on reasonable grounds, that those services may be connected to weapon of mass destruction proliferation.
-The provision of services is widely defined and includes the lending of money or other provision of financial assistance. - 8.11 TCSP licensees may also draw reference from different sources including relevant designation by overseas authorities, such as the designations made by the US Government under relevant Executive Orders. - 8.12 All TCSP licensees will therefore need to ensure that they should have an appropriate system to conduct name checks against the relevant list(s) for screening purposes and that the list(s) is/are up-to-date.
+- (a) making available, by any means, directly or indirectly, any property or financial (or related) services to or for the benefit of a person knowing that, or being reckless as to whether, such person is a terrorist or terrorist associate, except under the authority of a licence granted by S for S; and - (b) collecting property or soliciting financial (or related) services, by any means, directly or indirectly, for the benefit of a person knowing that, or being reckless as to whether, such person is a terrorist or terrorist associate.

+Section 8A of the UNATMO prohibits a person from dealing with any property, knowing that, or being reckless as to whether, the property is:

+- (a) specified terrorist property; - (b) owned or controlled by a specified terrorist or terrorist associate; or - (c) held on behalf of, or at the direction of, a specified terrorist or terrorist associate.

+- 8.11 Section 11L of the UNATMO prohibits any person from providing or collecting property with the intention or knowing that the property will be used, in whole or in part, to finance the travel of a person between states for the purpose of the perpetration, planning or preparation of, or participation in, terrorist acts, or the provision or receiving of terrorist training (whether or not the property is actually so used).
+Contraventions are subject to a maximum penalty of 7 years' imprisonment and a fine. - 8.12 TCSP licensees may also draw reference from different sources including relevant designation by overseas authorities, such as the designations made by the US Government under relevant Executive Orders. - 8.13 All TCSP licensees will therefore need to ensure that they should have an appropriate system to conduct name checks against the relevant list(s) for screening purposes and that the list(s) is/are up-to-date.